Wavesonics/compose-multiplatform-file-picker/README.md

 ### JS

-run `jsBrowserDevelopmentRun` via Gradle, it will build a JS example and open it in a browser.
+run `examples:web:jsBrowserDevelopmentRun` via Gradle, it will build a JS example and open it in a browser.

 ### MacOS and JVM